A categorical action of the shifted $q=0$ affine algebra: Shifted affine algebra

 In this section, we define the shifted $q=0$ affine algebras.
-We will give a definition which is similar to Definition \ref{definition 6}.
-By imitating the article by \cite{FT}, we also conjecture a second presentation of our algebra.
-The conjectural one will be given in the appendix \ref{appendix A}.
+We define it by imitating Definition \ref{definition 6}, which is by finite generators and relations.
+The main reason we use such presentation is due to its simplicity and can be easily to define a categorical action for it (see next section).